matim-ioioi/style-guide/README.md

 | Client-side | `@timmio/style-guide/typescript/tsconfig.client.json` |
 | Server-side | `@timmio/style-guide/typescript/tsconfig.server.json` |

-> Attention! (limitation `ts-node` (bug with extends and exports))\
+> Attention! (limitation `ts-node` (bug with extending and exports))\
-> You must specify a relative path if your tsconfig.json placement is not root of project (or root tsconfig has name not equal to "tsconfig.json")\
+> You must specify a relative path if your tsconfig.json placement is not root of a project (or root tsconfig has name not equal to "tsconfig.json")\
 > For example:
 ```json
 {